DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

             - **Common Platform Enumeration (CPE)**: provides a naming system for operating systems, applications, and devices
             - **Extensible Configuration Checklist Description Format (XCCDF)**: provides a language for specifying security checklists
             - **Open Vulnerability and Assessment Language (OVAL)**: provides a language for describing security testing procedures
-    - Vulnerability scans automatically probe systems, applications, and networks looking for weaknesses that could be exploited by an attacker
+    - Vulnerability scans automatically probe systems, applications, and networks looking for weaknesses that could be exploited by an attacker.
+Vulnerability Scanners scan remote machines to gather information, including fingerprints from responses to queries and connections, banner information from services, and related data.
     - Four main categories of vulnerability scans:
         - network discovery scans: Network discovery scanners use many different techniques to identify open ports on remote systems:
             - TCP SYN Scanning Sends a single packet to each scanned port with the SYN flag set.
 This indicates a request to open a new connection.
 If the scanner receives a response that has the SYN and ACK flags set, this indicates that the system is moving to the second phase in the three-­way TCP handshake and that the port is open.
 TCP SYN scanning is also known as “half-­open” scanning.